Glory (kickboxing): Media coverage

 In June 2013, after having its first U.S. event in New York, Glory 9: New York on June 22, 2013, Spike TV signed a multi-year agreement to broadcast Glory kickboxing events; their partnership began with Glory 11: Chicago on October 12 of that year.
 The broadcast deal with Spike was extended in May 2014 to cover 2015.

 In February 2016, Glory CEO Jon J. Franklin announced a new multi-year deal with ESPN.

 Glory was broadcast on Veronica TV in the Netherlands from July, 2018 to February, 2020.

 Beginning in 2019, Glory initiated a partnership with the UFC for the former's events to be exclusively carried in the U.S by UFC Fight Pass.
 The first event to be broadcast as part of this partnership was Glory 63: Houston on February 1 and the last event was Glory 75: Utrecht on February 29, 2020.

 Events from Glory 76 to Glory 80 Studio were available through pay-per-view.

 28 June 2022 Glory announced a multi-year broadcast deal with Videoland in the Netherlands.
-The deal covers all Glory events starting from Glory 81: Ben Saddik vs. Adegbuyi 2.
+The deal covered all Glory events starting from Glory 81: Ben Saddik vs. Adegbuyi 2.
+The last event broadcast by Videoland was Glory 98 headlined by Jamal Ben Saddik vs Uku Jürjendal.

-16 August 2022 Glory announced a multi-year broadcast deal with Viaplay in Poland.

-5 October 2022 Glory announced a multi-year broadcast deal with TV3 in Estonia, Latvia and Lithuania.
+On 16 February 2024 a multi-year broadcast deal with DAZN covering France and Belgium was announced.

 Glory Rivals

-In January 2022 Glory announced a new series of events called Glory Rivals, jointly promoted with Enfusion and RISE.
+In January 2022 Glory announced a new series of events called Glory Rivals, jointly promoted with regional promotions.
 The first Rivals event with Enfusion was scheduled for May 21, 2022, at the Lotto Arena in Antwerp, Belgium.
 The event was later cancelled due to the finances of Enfusion's local promoter partner Antwerp Fight Organization catching the attention of Belgian authorities.

-Glory Rivals 1 was instead held on June 11, 2022 in Alkmaar, Netherlands.
+Glory Rivals 1 was instead held on June 11, 2022, in Alkmaar, Netherlands.
 In the main event Luis Tavares defeated Florent Kaouachi by knockout in the third round.

-Glory Rivals 2 was held September 17, 2022 in Alkmaar, Netherlands.
+Glory Rivals 2 was held on September 17, 2022, in Alkmaar, Netherlands.

 Glory Rivals 3 was organized at Sporthallen Zuid in Amsterdam on November 5, 2022.
 Ibrahim El Bouni defeated Muhammed Balli by knock-out in the first round.

-Glory Rivals 4 took place on December 25th at Ryogoku Sumo Arena in Tokyo, Japan.
+Glory Rivals 4 took place on December 25 at Ryogoku Sumo Arena in Tokyo, Japan, in collaboration with Rise and Shoot boxing.
 Kento Haraguchi defeated Serhii Adamchuk by unanimous decision.

 GLORY Rivals 5 was organized on January 28, 2023, at Zamna Tulum Hotel in Tulum, Mexico, in collaboration with War of Nations.
 Abraham Vidales defeated Tomás Aguirre by Unanimous Decision.
+On January 11, 2024, it was announced that Glory and RISE would hold joint tournaments, combine their rankings and unify their rankings.
+A few days later, on February 6, the promotion put their lightweight and women's super bantamweight divisions on hold.